The Guide to Contentment

 We can usually check if something is right or wrong by the feeling deep down in our heart.
 As soon as you don’t feel comfortable you know there’s something wrong.
 It is in your fitrah to know what is right or wrong – it’s inbuilt in your system.

-An-Nawwas bin Sam’an (may Allah be pleased with him) reported:
+An-Nawwas bin Sam’an (may Allah be pleased with him) reported that the Prophet (peace be on him) said:

-The Prophet (ﷺ) said, “Piety is good manner, and sin is that which creates doubt in your heart and you do not like people to know of it.”
+“Piety is good manner, and sin is that which creates doubt in your heart and you do not like people to know of it.”
+(Muslim)

 However you can’t rely on your heart alone or you inner conscience, to decide all matters – you also need to ask the scholars and do your research.